Education/Outreach

 Outreach

 The Education/Outreach Subcommittee has been working on several ways to get information out to the public by creating a PowerPoint presentation that can be used at workshops, lectures, or conferences that we develop/attend.
-We also designed a Niantic River Brochure to quickly inform people about our organization and what a difference they can make.

 Clean Marinas Program

 Connecticut’s Clean Marina Program is a voluntary program that encourages inland and coastal marina operators to minimize pollution.
 The program also recognizes Connecticut’s marinas, boatyards, and yacht clubs that go above and beyond regulatory compliance as “Certified Clean Marinas.”
-Visit the CT DEP Clean Marinas webpage, http://www.ct.gov/dep/cwp/view.asp?a=2705&q=323530&depNav_GID=1635, for more information.
+Visit the CT DEEP Clean Marinas webpage, http://www.ct.gov/dep/cwp/view.asp?a=2705&q=323530&depNav_GID=1635, for more information.

 Congratulations to Three Belles Marina and Port Niantic Marina, which became certified “Clean Marinas” in 2010!!!